wp-plugins/formcraft-form-builder/readme.txt

 FormCraft is a drag-and-drop form builder to create and embed forms, and track submissions.
 Our WYSIWYG form builder is fast, easy-to-use and offers extensive customization.

 ### Create Awesome Forms
 Forms don't have to look ugly anymore.
 We have spent a lot of time on our form builder platform to make sure all the forms made with FormCraft form builder are as stylish and beautiful as your website.
-All our forms are responsive to all devices, by default.
+All our forms are responsive on all devices, by default.
 FormCraft form builder is a great alternate to other form builders like Contact Form 7

 ### Examples
 FormCraft can be used to make a variety of forms, like contact form, support form, application form, etc ...